andersevenrud/microservice-rnd/README.md

 Open the interface and click the migration buttons in the top navigation bar in order to make apps being able to connect to certain services.

+## Admin Services

+You can access the following administration interfaces with the URL patterns noted above:

+* `kowl` - Kafka events
+* `mailhog` - Mail messages
+* `adminer` - Database administration

 ## License